GerardPuigl/GerardPuigl/README.md

 ### Hi, I’m Gerard Puig
 - 👀 I’m interested in backend Web Development.
 - 🌱 I’m currently learning Java & Spring with Mysql & Mongodb.
-- 💞️ I’m looking to collaborate on interesting projects where I can contribute and improve my skills.
+- 💞️ I’m looking to collaborate on interesting projects where I can contribute with my skills and knowledge.
 - 📫 How to reach me via email at puiglatorre@gmail.com.